Sunday, July 16, 2017

 “That’s putting the ‘poo’ in Phuket!” he said.
 I agreed wholeheartedly and then held my breath as I walked by him.

 It was a very cute, small hotel with large, air conditioned rooms and a neat little freshwater pool.
 There was also a small “happy hour” table set up next to the pool with a few chairs, a thatched roof canopy, and this creepy plant that looked exactly like a human hand with sprouts shooting out at the end of the fingers.
 It just might show up in my next mini horror novel.

 Angela and Stella found a dead lizard in the pool filter so I plucked it out and set it up on the grass so we could fool Magnus, but he saw through the rouse and knew right away that it was a stiff.
 We all had a swim in the nice cool pool and then Maddy got busy washing some of her clothes and put them out in the hot sun to dry.
 I wasn’t feeling so great so I laid down in the room for a while.
-The rest of the gang took a long walk out in search of a pizza place, along the way encountering a charging rat that scared the bejesus out of Ana, and brought back two small pizzas for dinner.
-After a quick drink and a bite everybody retired for the night in preparation for our 7am flight the next morning.
+The rest of the gang took a long walk out in search of a pizza place, along the way encountering a charging rat that scared the bejesus out of Ana.
+After a quick drink and some pizza, everybody retired for the night in preparation for our 7 am flight the next morning.

 Thanks Phuket, it’s been a slice.